MechanizedMedic/foxstruder/README.md

 # foxstruder
-A simple 1.75mm extruder for use with an MK8 gear
+A simple direct-drive bowden extruder for use with an MK8 gear and 1.75mm fillament.
+This design is based on the Alu-Extruder made by PrintrBot.